 At the heart of every state-level dispute is a single legal question: does the Commodity Exchange Act's grant of exclusive jurisdiction to the CFTC over transactions on designated contract markets preempt state authority to regulate those transactions as gambling?

 Both arguments have serious force.
 That is why courts are splitting.
-The Supreme Court has not yet taken the question, but with the Third Circuit ruling for Kalshi, the Ninth Circuit expected to rule against, and additional circuit decisions pending, the split is likely to be definitive within the next six to twelve months.
+The Supreme Court has not yet taken the question, but with the Third Circuit now the first appeals court on record (2-1, for Kalshi), the Ninth Circuit expected to rule against, the CFTC actively suing states in federal court, and tribal nations opening a separate front under the Indian Gaming Regulatory Act, the split is likely to become definitive within the next six to twelve months.

 The legislative angle